What Is Steampunk? Your Journey Starts Here!

 To begin with, some of the illustrious Jules Verne’s novels could almost be placed in the steampunk category.
 As a matter of fact, in 20,000 Leagues Under the Sea, the Nautilus is a futuristic submarine developed in a classical era (1867-1868).
 But since this classic of French literature was written in the 19th century, it is more accurately described as early science fiction rather than steampunk.

-The Nautilus, the futuristic submersible imagined by Jules Verne, was more advanced than all other submarines at that time.
+The Nautilus, the futuristic submarine imagined by Jules Verne

 Another notable example is The Wild Wild West.
 In this famous television series — as well as its film adaptation — two secret agents travel across the American West of the 1870s, using anachronistic mechanical and technological inventions to defeat their enemies.
 This blend of western tropes, futuristic gadgets, and retro aesthetics makes it an iconic example of steampunk on television.